 Capabilities are distinctive, unique, and intangible dimensions of an organisation.
 For Menguc & Auh (2006), innovativeness is a distinctive firm-level competency since it is rare, valuable, and hard-to-copy; which cannot be easily accomplished overnight.
-Innovativeness is an embedded aspect of the firm's social structure (and culture) of the firm (Lado & Wilson, 1994).
+Innovativeness is an embedded aspect of the firm's social structure (and culture) of the firm (Lado & Wilson 1994).

 Due to the dynamic and highly flexible nature of the tourism industry, innovativeness is deemed to be an extremely important organisational capability because it enables the small tourism firm to quickly adapt and respond to its changing environment.
 According to Teece et al. (1997), the ability to "orchestrate changes", build new capabilities, transform the asset base, and reconfigure processes is crucial for competitiveness in changing environments.
 Eisenhardt and Martin (2000) argue that a firm who possesses the ability to be nimble, change quickly, and to be alert to changes in the environment (attributes of innovativeness), and thus apply its dynamic capabilities sooner and more strategically than competitors, will be better able to adapt more quickly and easily to changing market conditions, and thus create a superior competitive advantage.
-Indeed, a more innovative, or innovation capable, organisation is one that has the ability to build and deploy distinctive resources faster than others (Winter, 2003).
-In essence, an innovative firm is a proactive firm that constantly explores new market opportunities instead of exploiting existing ones (Menguc & Auch, 2006).
-Innovativeness, characterised by a high degree of organisational flexibility and the active and effective implementation of new organisational strategies and practices, enhances productivity and enables firms to match their asset base to the requirements of a changing business environment.
+Indeed, a more innovative, or, innovation capable, organisation is one that has the ability to build and deploy distinctive resources faster than others (Winter, 2003).
+An innovative firm is essentially a highly proactive firm that constantly explores new market opportunities instead of exploiting existing ones or waiting for new opportunities to simply happen (Menguc & Auch, 2006).
+Innovativeness, characterised by a high degree of organisational flexibility and the active and effective implementation of new organisational strategies and practices, enhances productivity and enables firms to match their asset base to the requirements of a rapidly changing business environment.
+This lends weight to the argument that innovativeness plays an undeniable role in helping a tourism firm to create and sustain a competitive advantage.

-LINK BETWEEN DYNAMIC CAPABILITIES (INNOVATIVENESS), RESOURCES, AND SUPERIOR TOURISM FIRM COMPTETIVENESS
+LINK BETWEEN DYNAMIC CAPABILITIES (INNOVATIVENESS), RESOURCES, AND SUPERIOR SMALL TOURISM FIRM COMPTETITIVENESS